cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
-## Warning: BEF conference 2011 could not be fit on page.
-It will not be
-## plotted.
-Warning: replanted species could not be fit on page.
-It will not
+## Warning: arbuscular mycorrhizal fungi could not be fit on page.
+It will
-## be plotted.
-Warning: Gram-negative bacteria could not be fit on page.
+## not be plotted.
+Warning: belowground biomass could not be fit on page.
 It
 ## will not be plotted.
-Warning: Gram-positive bacteria could not be fit on
-## page.
-It will not be plotted.
-Warning: shannon diversity could not be fit
+Warning: cadmium at wavelength 228nm could not be fit
 ## on page.
 It will not be plotted.
-Warning: tree performance could not be
+Warning: coefficient of variation could
-## fit on page.
+## not be fit on page.
 It will not be plotted.
-Warning: wood perforation plates
+Warning: data management could
-## could not be fit on page.
+## not be fit on page.
 It will not be plotted.
-Warning: base saturation
+Warning: digital data
-## could not be fit on page.
+## acquisition could not be fit on page.
 It will not be plotted.
-Warning: cadmium at
+Warning:
-## wavelength 214nm could not be fit on page.
+## diversity treatment could not be fit on page.
 It will not be plotted.
+## Warning: experimental design could not be fit on page.
+It will not be
+## plotted.
+Warning: gene diversity could not be fit on page.
+It will not be
-## Warning: cadmium at wavelength 228nm could not be fit on page.
-It will not
+## plotted.
+Warning: geomorphology could not be fit on page.
+It will not be
-## be plotted.
-Warning: digital data acquisition could not be fit on page.
+## plotted.
+Warning: leaf physical resistance could not be fit on page.
 It
 ## will not be plotted.
-Warning: experimental design could not be fit on
+Warning: microbial biomass could not be fit on page.
+## It will not be plotted.
+Warning: phylogenetic diversity could not be fit
-## page.
+## on page.
 It will not be plotted.
-Warning: gene diversity could not be fit on
+Warning: rarefied diversity could not be
-## page.
+## fit on page.
 It will not be plotted.
-Warning: geomorphology could not be fit on
-## page.
-It will not be plotted.
-Warning: leaf physical resistance could not
+Warning: response variable could not
 ## be fit on page.
 It will not be plotted.
-Warning: phylogenetic diversity
+Warning: secondary compounds could
-## could not be fit on page.
+## not be fit on page.
 It will not be plotted.
-Warning: rarefied
+Warning: spatial genetic
-## diversity could not be fit on page.
+## structure could not be fit on page.
 It will not be plotted.
 Warning:
-## response variable could not be fit on page.
+## species trait could not be fit on page.
 It will not be plotted.
+Warning:
+## standard deviation could not be fit on page.
+It will not be plotted.
-## Warning: secondary compounds could not be fit on page.
+## Warning: trait dissimilarity could not be fit on page.
 It will not be
 ## plotted.
-Warning: standard deviation could not be fit on page.
-It will not
-## be plotted.
 Warning: tree identifier could not be fit on page.
-It will not
+It will not be
-## be plotted.
+## plotted.
 Warning: wood bending could not be fit on page.
 It will not be
 ## plotted.
+Warning: wood compression could not be fit on page.
+It will not
+## be plotted.
 Warning: wood shearing could not be fit on page.
-It will not be
+It will not
-## plotted.
+## be plotted.
 Warning: wood shrinkage could not be fit on page.
-It will not be
-## plotted.
-Warning: wood stretching could not be fit on page.
-It will not be
+It will not
-## plotted.
+## be plotted.
 Warning: aboveground biomass could not be fit on page.
 It will
 ## not be plotted.
 Warning: aeromorphic organic layer could not be fit on
 ## page.
 It will not be plotted.
-Warning: basal area increment could not be
+Warning: BEF China projects could not be fit
-## fit on page.
+## on page.
 It will not be plotted.
-Warning: branch water potential could
+Warning: cavity nesting hymenoptera could
 ## not be fit on page.
 It will not be plotted.
-Warning: cavity nesting
+Warning: community similarity
-## hymenoptera could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning:
+Warning: community
-## coarse root density could not be fit on page.
+## weighted mean trait could not be fit on page.
 It will not be plotted.
-## Warning: community similarity could not be fit on page.
+## Warning: directed extinction could not be fit on page.
 It will not be
 ## plotted.
+Warning: eco-physiologic traits could not be fit on page.
+It will
-Warning: community weighted mean trait could not be fit on page.
+## not be plotted.
+Warning: ecosystem functioning could not be fit on page.
 ## It will not be plotted.
-Warning: crown projection area could not be fit on
+Warning: flight interception could not be fit on
 ## page.
 It will not be plotted.
-Warning: ecosystem functioning could not be
+Warning: forest canopy could not be fit on
-## fit on page.
+## page.
 It will not be plotted.
-Warning: experimental treatment could
-## not be fit on page.
+Warning: growth rings could not be fit on
+## page.
 It will not be plotted.
-Warning: forest canopy could
+Warning: haplotype could not be fit on page.
-## not be fit on page.
+## It will not be plotted.
+Warning: litter thickness could not be fit on
+## page.
 It will not be plotted.
-Warning: functional trait
-## could not be fit on page.
+Warning: mineralisation could not be fit on
+## page.
 It will not be plotted.
-Warning: hunting type
+Warning: multi-trophic interactions could
-## could not be fit on page.
+## not be fit on page.
 It will not be plotted.
-Warning: laboratories
+Warning: non-random extinction
 ## could not be fit on page.
 It will not be plotted.
-Warning: leaf longevity
-## could not be fit on page.
-It will not be plotted.
-Warning: matching status
-## could not be fit on page.
-It will not be plotted.
-Warning: mineralisation
-## could not be fit on page.
-It will not be plotted.
-Warning: mixed models
-## could not be fit on page.
-It will not be plotted.
-Warning: mycorrhiza
-## could not be fit on page.
-It will not be plotted.
 Warning: phylogenetic
 ## distinctness could not be fit on page.
 It will not be plotted.
 Warning:
-## phytophagous insects could not be fit on page.
+## rainfall simulator could not be fit on page.
 It will not be plotted.
-## Warning: position could not be fit on page.
-It will not be plotted.
-## Warning: rainfall simulator could not be fit on page.
+## Warning: research proposals could not be fit on page.
 It will not be
 ## plotted.
+Warning: shrub layer could not be fit on page.
+It will not be
-Warning: research proposals could not be fit on page.
+## plotted.
+Warning: simpson diversity could not be fit on page.
 It will not
 ## be plotted.
-Warning: simpson diversity could not be fit on page.
-It will
-## not be plotted.
 Warning: slope form could not be fit on page.
-It will not
-## be plotted.
-Warning: snag height could not be fit on page.
 It will not be
 ## plotted.
-Warning: specialization could not be fit on page.
-It will not be
-## plotted.
 Warning: species identity variable could not be fit on page.
 It
 ## will not be plotted.
 Warning: topography could not be fit on page.
 It will
 ## not be plotted.
 Warning: vegetation stratum could not be fit on page.
 It
 ## will not be plotted.
-Warning: Weibull distribution could not be fit on
+Warning: water content could not be fit on page.
+It
-## page.
-It will not be plotted.
-Warning: wood ground tissue could not be fit
+## will not be plotted.
+Warning: wood ground tissue could not be fit on page.
-## on page.
-It will not be plotted.
-Warning: wood mechanics could not be fit
+## It will not be plotted.
+Warning: wood mechanics could not be fit on page.
-## on page.
-It will not be plotted.
-Warning: wood porosity could not be fit
+## It will not be plotted.
+Warning: wood porosity could not be fit on page.
-## on page.
-It will not be plotted.
+## It will not be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)